ooichianni/Intel_SD_Training/Readme_sd_training.md

 - RVMYTH (Digital block), PLL & DAC(Analog blocks)

 $\textcolor{blue}{\text{RVMYTH}}$ - Risc-V based MYTH (Microprocessor for You in Thirty Hours)
--RISC stands for Reduced instruction set computer
+- RISC stands for Reduced instruction set computer
--RISC-V(pronounced “risk-five”) ISA is defined as a base integer ISA, which must be present in any implementation, plus optional extensions to the base ISA
+- RISC-V(pronounced “risk-five”) ISA is defined as a base integer ISA, which must be present in any implementation, plus optional extensions to the base ISA
--Each base integer instruction set is characterized by the width of the integer registers and the corresponding size of the address space and by the number of integer registers.
+- Each base integer instruction set is characterized by the width of the integer registers and the corresponding size of the address space and by the number of integer registers.
 There are two primary base integer variants, RV32I and RV64I

 Additional:
 - A program counter (PC) is a register in a computer processor that contains the address (location) of the instruction being executed at the current time.
 As each instruction gets fetched, the program counter increases its stored value by 1